 - Tendonitis (Tendons are bands of thick tissue which attach muscle to a bone.
 They cause pain when they are inflamed or irritated)

-- Muscle or tendon strain/ sprain
+- Soft tissue damage such as muscle or tendon strain/ sprain

 - Pinched Nerves (e.g. Sciatica)